 “So,” I asked conversationally as she poked around.
 “When were you going to let me in on the fact that your mystery alien city was populated by giant space dragons?!”

 I shrugged.
 We were well outside my wheelhouse by this point.
-A smart remark crossed my mind regarding the possibility that the aliens got smart and moved off this crazy planet, but I wisely bit it back.
+There was a potential smart remark regarding the possibility that the aliens got smart and abandoned this crazy planet wholesale, but I wisely bit it back.

 After a moment’s hesitation, Patricia placed her palms flat on the pedestal, her datapad under one.
 The pedestal instantly glowed in response.
 It occurred to me suddenly that this might be dangerous, and I opened my mouth to warn her, but that was when the dragon moved.